Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 This means that the recipient can run their own program as part of the solution generation, or sign a puzzle and let somebody else provide the solution.
 When we use program parameters to generate solutions, refer to that as a "delegated puzzle".

-The new program and solution inside the solution are evaluated and the result of that is added to the OpCode output.
+The new program and solution inside the solution are evaluated and the result of that is added to the condition output.
 We will cover in more detail how this works in the [next part](/docs/deeper_into_clvm/) of this guide.

 A basic solution for this standard transaction might look like: